f5devcentral/AI-stepbystep/1_text_labs/ollama_basics/ollama_lnx.md

 # Conclusion

-Ollama is a foundational block to many of the other services that build on top of or are adjacent to it.
-Dig in, get comfortable, and share any crazy stories from your lab exercises with the class!
+Ollama is the foundation for many AI tools you'll use in later labs.
+Now you have your first model is running - boom, you're officially in the AI game! - Play around and get comfortable with the basics, then explore and see what's next!